Accessibility

 Paragraphs and Text

-Visibility is the main subject of text accessiblity.
+Visibility is the main subject of text accessibility.
 If a text-color and its background do not contrast enough, many users will not be able to read it.
 Standard text and images of text should have a contrast ratio of 4.5:1.
 Large scale text (font-size of at least 18 point, or 14 with bold) need only contrast at a 3:1 ratio.

 A good guide to this can be found at Halters Web, and you can directly test your text & background colors’ contrast ratio at Web Aim Contrast Checker.